(A shorter version of this post appeared as an article in the Los Angeles Times on July 14, 2011.)

 “It’s a different style of meat,” he says of beef tere siga back home.
 “In America, it’s grain fed, and it’s more watery because they try to fatten the animal.
 In Ethiopia, the flavors are concentrated.
 An extreme example would be like eating a grape versus a raisin.”

-Menkir Tamrat, a long-time American, began eating raw meat as a child in Ethiopia around the age of 10, when his parents first permitted it.
+Menkir Tamrat, a long-time American, and the maker of Yamatt Tej, began eating raw meat as a child in Ethiopia around the age of 10, when his parents first permitted it.

 “They start you out with cuts that are believed to be free of tapeworm,” he recalls.
 “The Ethiopian oxen variety has a hump (shagna) where the two shoulders meet, and the shagna is the most marbled meat as far as Ethiopian beef cuts go.
 Because of the high fat content of this cut, it’s believed that the tapeworm does not hibernate there.
 Sometimes, a mature, specially fattened lamb, sheep or goat, known as mukit, is screened if it can qualify for kurt.
 If the hind leg and the loin has a deep burgundy red meat with a slightly yellowish fat, then only those two cuts can be served as kurt.
 The younger animals are strictly for cooking.”